Skip to main content

 }

-In this case, unitRef.get('Weapon') is valid, while unitRef.get(Weapon) is not.
+In this case, unitRef.get('Weapon') is valid, while unitRef.get(Weapon) will not work because the explicit injection token is used.

-Base Identifier Resolution: It's possible to resolve dependencies using only the base identifier (class or injection token), without metadata.
-This approach is valid but may require metadata for precise targeting in cases with multiple corresponding dependencies.
+You can resolve dependencies using only the base identifier (class or injection token) without metadata.
+This approach works but may not be precise enough when there are multiple matching dependencies.